bexcoding/portfolio/first-terminal-game/README.md

 I originally wrote the code for this game in May of 2022.
 This original code is labeled as 'original-game.py' and will remain unchanged from its original form.
 However, even weeks after writing the program, I learned of better ways of performing some of the tasks within the code.
 The most obvious example that catches my eye as I look at the original is that I didn't know about 'newline' characters yet.
 Every time I wanted a new line, I would add a 'print(" ")' statement which could be easily cleaned up by adding '\n' in the given string.

----

 The newer version written in February of 2023 is just one of the ways that I figured that the code could be re-written.
 This new version is labeled as 'updated-game.py'.
 Feel free to look at both versions to see how this game changed over time.

+### Changes
+---

+1. Replaced each instance of 'print(" ")' with "\n".
+This allows a newline without requiring a line of code because the newline character can be written right into the string.
+2. Added the if __name__ == "__main__" component at the bottom of the code.
+This allows automatic starting of the code if it's being run directly.
+3. Abstracted scenarios from the function running the scenarios.
+The original code constantly repeated several components including printing a message, asking for input, cleaning up the input, and checking which scenario to run afterwards.
+I removed the repitition and created a function to perform all of these tasks along with a helper function.
+All of the scenario information was put into 7 different lists.
+4. The game over screen retained the option for getting all of the answers to win but the cheat code phrase was removed.
+I felt that two different cheats weren't necessary.